 Apr 4, 2017

 That was April 2016.
 Now, a whole year later, we’re ready to begin a phased rollout of the new front page.
 Starting with a small percentage of users in the UK, we will gradually move everybody to the new front page over the course of several weeks.
-If you’re eager to see it before the rollout is complete, it is available at www.bbc.co.uk/news/0.
+(Update: as of June 2017, the new front page is rolled out to all users).

 Quick facts about the new front page

 - It is lighter and faster than the old one:

 - First meaningful paint happens up to 50% sooner on mobile devices.

 - Page enhancements like lazy-loaded images load 150% faster on mobile, and 70% faster on desktop.

 - The total bytes downloaded is 50% less on mobile and 75% less on desktop.

 - CPU busy time has been reduced by 30% on mobile and by 50% on desktop.

 - Performance monitoring has been automated with SpeedCurve from the beginning of the project.